 Washington, D.C.
 20202

 FERPA also stipulates provisions concerning release of material in a student’s file to outsiders.
 Austin College complies fully with the legislation and follows the guidelines issued by the Department of Education.
 Austin College may disclose a student’s education records to other agencies or institutions that have requested the records and in which the student seeks or intends to enroll or is already enrolled if the disclosure is for purposes related to the student’s enrollment or transfer.
 The official statement of compliance by Austin College regarding the 1974 Family Educational Rights and Privacy Act is published in the Outback Guide.
-Any questions about these policies and procedures should be referred to the registrar or the vice president for Student Affairs and Athletics.
+Any questions about these policies and procedures should be referred to the registrar or the vice president for Student Affairs.

 FERPA Authorized Disclosure of Directory Information